huntdatacenter/docs/docs/data-transfer/external-kista.md

 ![ekista_13](./images/ekista_8.png "ekista_13")

 9. In the **`Key passphrase`** window:
-   - Enter the passphrase for the private key **`ekista.ppk`**.
-If you followed the previous guide, then this should be the passphrase that was set during the generation of the SSH key pair.
+   - Enter the passphrase for your private key.
+If you followed the previous guide, this should be the **`ekista.ppk`** key and passphrase that you set during the generation in the [SSH key pair](#ssh-key) section above.
    - Click **`OK`**

 ![ekista_13](./images/ekista_9.png "ekista_13")